nicola-cecere/Titanic-Survival-Classification/README.md

 # Titanic-Survival-Classification

-KDD process of the open Titanic dataset of Kaggle with the goal of classify who will survive.
+KDD process of the open Titanic dataset of Kaggle to classify who will survive.
 Assignment from the course of Data Mining and Time Series of Universidad Politécnica de Madrid.